infracost/infracost-orb/README.md

 ### `INFRACOST_TERRAFORM_BINARY`

-**Optional** Used to change the path to the `terraform binary` or version, see [here](https://www.infracost.io/docs/environment_variables/#cicd-integrations) for the available options.
+**Optional** Used to change the path to the `terraform` binary or version, see [this page](https://www.infracost.io/docs/integrations/environment_variables/#cicd-integrations) for the available options.

 ### `GIT_SSH_KEY`

-**Optional** If you're using terraform modules from private Git repositories you can set this environment variable to your private Git SSH key so terraform can access your module.
+**Optional** If you're using Terraform modules from private Git repositories you can set this environment variable to your private Git SSH key so Terraform can access your module.

-### `BITBUCKET_API_URL`

-**Optional** Bitbucket API URL, defaults to https://api.bitbucket.org.

 ## Usage